 Grab/Taxi

-Another flexible option is taking a taxi/Grab.
-As I’ve said, we used Grab a lot mainly because it was very easy to order a car, we didn’t have to worry about having cash, the destinations were transparent and saved by me in the app, and I could see the cost from the moment I booked the car.
+As I’ve said, we used Grab a lot mainly because it was very easy to order a car.
+Additionally, we didn’t have to worry about having cash.
+The destinations were transparent and I saved them in the app.
+And I could see the cost from the moment I booked the car.

 However, the price for a Grab/Uber can change from one hour to the other, depending on traffic conditions.
-Normally, a ride from Da Nang to Hoi An would be roughly 380.000 VDN (17 USD), while a taxi can be up to 400.000 VDN (17.5 USD).

 Motorbike